 10.1.13 Recognizing that inmates who are having difficulty adjusting to the institutional environment or who are experiencing specific problems with other inmates may display verbal and non-verbal signs of anxiety or act out aggressively and methods of intervention."
-GEO policy 5.1.2-A, addresses volunteer training in section III.G.1 and contractor training in section III.H.1
+GEO policy 5.1.2-A, addresses volunteer training in section III.G.1 and contractor training in section III.H.1 reviewed.

-Contractors attend the same PREA training as CACRF employees.
-The Volunteer PREA Training Curriculum was provided and reviewed.
 The volunteer curriculum is based on the services they provide and level of contact they have with inmates to include training to ensure that volunteers are notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and are informed on how to report such incidents.
-Volunteer training is completed on-line for all volunteers and volunteers sign an acknowledgement form upon completion of this training that they submit to the Chaplin.
-Per the interview with the Facility Administrator, due to COVID-19 restrictions regarding entrance into the facility CACRF does not have any active contractors or volunteers who have contact with the inmates.
-All contractor and volunteers access has expired as annual PREA refresher training was not able to be provided.
-There were no contractors or volunteers available to interview.
+Volunteer training is competed by ADCRR for all volunteers and volunteers sign an acknowledgement form upon completion of this training.
+There were no volunteers at the facility during the onsite portion of the audit.